 What are my tax obligations concerning disability benefits?

-Chances are good most people have yet to devote a single thought to Tax Day 2018 since is still nine months away.
+Chances are good most people have yet to devote a single thought to Tax Day 2020 since is still many months away.
 While tax considerations are not a priority right now, one’s situation can change fairly quickly.

 Consider what happens if you suddenly suffer a debilitating injury or illness.
 If the condition prevents you from working, it is possible you may need to file a long term disability claim.
 Depending on the circumstances, the federal government may view this as taxable income.
 As such, it behooves you to start keeping records of your received benefits.